Iowa

 - Launched 1987

-Iowa provides parents of students in any private or public school a tax credit covering educational expenses, including tuition, books and lab or activity fees.
-Learn more about the program’s details on this page, including eligibility, funding, regulations and more.
+Iowa provides parents of students attending an accredited Iowa school or being educated at home a tax credit covering educational expenses, including tuition, books, and lab or activity fees.

 We do not administer this program.